People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Cloud storage has other advantages.
 Many devices enable you to set up an automatic backup so you don’t have to worry about remembering to copy your files manually.
 Additionally, in the event you lose your device, you’ll be able to restore your files from backup.

-A number of cloud storage providers that offer space without charge.
+There are a number of cloud storage providers that offer space without charge.

 With BT Cloud, BT customers get 50GB or 500GB storage free depending on the broadband package.